Zakharova expresses fear concerning Gaza

 Russian Foreign Ministry spokeswoman Maria Zakharova expresses her country's concern about the possibility of new escalations between the Palestinians and "Israelis" after the Israeli call to revive the so-called "flags march".

-Russian Foreign Ministry spokeswoman Maria Zakharova expressed Moscow's concern about the possibility of new escalations between the Palestinians and "Israelis".
-She said, "We are concerned about the news that tension continues in East Jerusalem, especially the restrictions imposed by the Israeli security forces on the movement of Arab residents in the Sheikh Jarrah area, which raises our concern."
+Russian Foreign Ministry spokeswoman Maria Zakharova expressed Moscow's concern about the possibility of new escalations between the Palestinians and Israelis.
+She said, "We are concerned about the news that tension continues in East Al-Quds, especially the restrictions imposed by the Israeli security forces on the movement of Arab residents in the Sheikh Jarrah area, which raises our concern."

-Zakharova adds that "against this background, the ultra-nationalist Israeli organizations are calling for a "flags march" in East Jerusalem, through the Damascus Gate and the Arab neighbourhoods of the Old City."
+Zakharova adds that "against this background, the ultra-nationalist Israeli organizations are calling for a "flags march" in East Jerusalem, through the Damascus Gate and the Arab neighborhoods of the Old City."

 The Russian Foreign Ministry spokeswoman considered that "there is every reason to fear that this measure will lead to new clashes between the Jewish and Arab residents of East Jerusalem, as well as mass protests in the other occupied Palestinian territories."